 PCS Testing Site Information and Tips

 You will only need to register one time and it should take you no longer than 10 minutes.
-You do not need to register with “Color” each time you wish to get a test.
+You do not need to register with “Color” each time you wish to get tested.

-Parents/guardians, when you click on this link, you are registering on behalf of your student(s) so please be sure to enter your student’s information (not your own) in the testing system.
+- Parents/guardians, when you click on the link above, you are registering on behalf of your student(s) so please be sure to enter your student’s information (not your own) in the testing system.
 A parent or guardian must register any minor under 18 years old, so please be sure to use the appropriate link when registering.
 We cannot offer testing without parent or guardian consent and HIPAA authorization to share the results with the school and district.

 All questions included in the registration process are required for California state public health reporting, but not all of the questions require you to provide an answer in order to complete the registration process.

 You will be asked to provide insurance information, including Group ID.
 You may want to have that accessible before registering.
 Please note this program is free for all employees and students.
 No uninsured employee or student will be denied access to a test.

 When you get to the page that states, "Next step: Visit the testing site", you have successfully completed the registration process and there are no additional registration steps.

 Petaluma City Schools District Office